OpusCapita/filemanager/server-nodejs/docs/api-overview.md

 | Get file(s)/compressed dir                                  | GET    | api/download           | [... :id]                           | :binary-data                          |
 | [Get client config](#get-client-configuration)              | GET    | api/client-config      | -                                   | :client-config-resource               |

 NOTE: file/dir ID is its path+name in base64.
+There is no trailing slash for dirs.
+Path starts with slash and relative to a user root dir.

 # Files